I build AI systems for the nation's most complex missions — and I believe the hardest problems in this field are never purely technical.

 I am currently a Principal Data Scientist at SAIC, where I lead AI/ML strategy across a $4.6B+ opportunity pipeline — architecting modernization solutions across defense and civil federal agencies.
 My work spans enterprise-scale RAG systems, agentic workflows, and the technical whitepapers that define how next-generation data architectures actually get built and deployed at community scale.

 My path here was not linear.
-I'm an Air Force military brat, eldest of four, raised by a Combat Communications father whose standard was excellence without excuses.
+I am an Air Force military brat, eldest of four, raised by a Combat Communications Colonel — now retired — whose standard was excellence without excuses.
 At 16, I was five feet from the blast in the 2016 Brussels Airport terrorist attack.
 I lost my mother — the only constant in an ever-changing lifestyle.
 My pillar.
 I nearly lost my left leg.
-I spent a year in rehabilitation — relearning how to stand, how to walk — and I still accepted my AFROTC full-ride scholarship on the other side of it.
-I deferred it one year.
-I still had countless orthopedic and burn surgeries the entirety of my undergrad.
+I spent a year in rehabilitation — relearning how to stand, how to walk — and I still accepted my deferred college admission and AFROTC full-ride scholarship on the other side of it.
 I showed up every day despite it all.

-I'm working toward a PhD at the intersection of AI and limb salvage research — a field where young women like me are nearly absent from the literature.
-I believe that is a problem worth solving.
+I am building toward a PhD at the intersection of AI and limb salvage research — a field where young women like me are nearly absent from the literature.
+The longitudinal self-study is already running.
+The data exists.
+The research is live.
+The literature gap is the reason.

 Leading AI and Data strategy across Navy, DoT, DHS, MPA, and VA — not at the project level, but at the community level.
 Building the RAG pipelines, agentic workflows, and data architectures that modernize entire agencies and defense communities.